On this page:

 - musk duck (listed as vulnerable under the FFG Act)

 - white-bellied sea-eagle (listed as endangered under the FFG Act).

 The breeding event continued into Autumn 2022 with high rates of chick survival, demonstrating the importance of Hattah Lakes for waterbirds, which are known to travel long distances to high-quality breeding sites.
 It also shows how critical environmental water is in maintaining waterbird populations and floodplain habitats across the Murray-Darling Basin.

-Hattah Lakes is one of six designated Icon Sites of The Living Murray (TLM) Program, where water for the environment is being used to restore and maintain natural river and wetland processes that support healthy vegetation, fish and bird populations.
+Hattah Lakes is one of 6 designated icon sites of The Living Murray Program.
+The program allocates water for the environment that can restore and maintain natural river and wetlands processes.
+These processes support healthy vegetation, fish and bird populations.

 North Central CMA's rivers and wetlands